dephrat/BasicThreadPool/README.md

 # BasicThreadPool
 This is just my first attempt at implementing a C-style thread pool using POSIX threads (pthread.h).
-The point is to prep for turning my 'PuzzleSolver' project multithreaded.
+The point is to prepare for turning my 'PuzzleSolver' project multithreaded.

 Design details:
 - Main thread creates the first task.